SuguruHagiwara/tafe/SoccerApp/ReadMe.txt

 	From the options tap the Add to Homescreen option, you can notice an icon of the website or 	screenshot of website added to your devices homescreen instantly.
 	Tap the icon from homescreen, then the Progressive Web App of your website will be loaded.

-	Upon Android device, open Chrome Chrome.

-	Go to a website you want to install.
-	Tap Add to home screen.
-	Follow the onscreen instructions to install.

 2. What I completed

 	An app for buying a ticket (Soccer game).